A People’s Home:

 Glenaladale will give a sense of place to the many Scottish and Irish people whose ancestors arrived on Prince Edward Island through the efforts of Captain John and his son Father John and will pay homage to the Acadian and Mi’kmaq people who lived in the area before them.

-The brick home will be restored and refurbished to its original period.
-It will serve as a small conference/education centre, a reception area for special events such as cultural gatherings, small festivals, folklore presentations, weddings and teas, and accommodate academic retreats, children’s camps, and a Scottish family history centre.
+The brick home will be restored to reflect its first 100 years, from 1884-1984.
+It will serve as an applied research centre, a meeting space and reception area for special events such as cultural gatherings, small festivals, folklore presentations, weddings and teas, and accommodate academic retreats, children’s camps, and a Scottish family history centre.

 Art Gallery, Café and Gift Shop:

 The marshland will be preserved as an ecological habitat with observation stations at various locations.
-The woods will be used for a diverse range of year-round educational and leisure activities.
+The woods will be used for a diverse range of year-round educational and health-promoting activities.